ahrefs/atd/doc/atdj.rst

 The output file ``test.pdf`` contains a class graph of the generated Java interface.
-The required ``dot`` program is part of the Graphviz graph visualisation package, and may be download from http://www.graphviz.org/.
+The required ``dot`` program is part of the Graphviz graph visualisation package, and may be downloaded from http://www.graphviz.org/.

-Alternatively, if the source distribution is present, all of the above steps can be run as ``omake example``.

 In the following sections we discuss the individual steps in more detail, using the example from above.